taikoxyz/simple-taiko-node/README.md

 ### Why hasn't my node started proposing blocks yet?

-First, check that you have updated the optional environment variables in `.env` file correctly and are using the latest docker images (you can manually update local images with `docker compose down && docker compose pull`).
+First, check that you have updated the optional environment variables in the `.env` file correctly and are using the latest docker images (you can manually update local images with `docker compose down && docker compose pull`).

 Next, check the proposer image's log (`docker compose logs -f taiko_client_proposer`) to figure out what could be wrong.
 It's probably because: